 It was named the congress knife rather patriotically, signifying “where all the best parts come together in the middle.”
 Aw, how adorable you founding fathers you.

 The Sheepsfoot Knife

-Originally formed to help trim the hooves of sheep, this dull back straight edge knife curves towards the tip, and results in a remarkably useful tools for whittlers!
+Originally formed to help trim the hooves of sheep, this dull back straight edge knife curves towards the tip and results in a remarkably useful tool for whittlers!
 I repeat: it is not restricted to only sheep lovers.